Eisenhower House (Laurel, Maryland): Dwight and Mamie Eisenhower

 Also in March 1919, then-Major Dwight D. Eisenhower was transferred from Fort Benning to Camp Meade, where he had previously organized the 65th Engineer Battalion in early 1918.
 In June 1919 his wife Mamie Eisenhower, who had been living in Denver with their son Doud, joined Dwight in Maryland while Doud remained in Colorado with family.
 Due to a housing shortage at Camp Meade, the Eisenhowers were forced to find off-base housing and rented a room on the second floor of the northwest corner of Mrs. Ray's Boarding House.
-The Eisenhowers remained in residence at 327 Montgomery Street for approximately six weeks, often taking their meals at another boarding house, Mrs. Halverson's Boarding House, located along U.S. Route 1.
+The Eisenhowers remained in residence at 327 Montgomery Street for approximately six weeks, often having their meals nearby at Mrs. Halverson's Boarding House, located along U.S. Route 1.
 After approximately six weeks Mamie Eisenhower returned to Denver to be with Doud, and shortly after Dwight Eisenhower took part in the 1919 Motor Transport Corps convoy, which was designed to test and highlight the need for improved road construction throughout the nation.

 The Eisenhower House was added to the Maryland Historical Trust in 1985.